ries-lab/DECODE_Cloud_WorkerAPI/README.md

 # DECODE_Cloud_WorkerAPI

-Code for the worker-facing API for DECODE OpenCloud.
+Code for the worker-facing API of DECODE OpenCloud.

-The worker-facing API handles communication with the workers, that can pull jobs, download files, update job status, and upload the job results.
+The worker-facing API handles the communication with the workers.

-## Endpoints
-\#ToDo: endpoints description.
+The authenticated workers can:
+ * handle jobs
+   * pull jobs
+   * update job status (on the background, the API checks whether pulled jobs have not received updates for some time and puts them back in the queue)
+   * upload job results (via pre-signed urls)
+ * download files (via pre-signed urls)

+Behind the scenes, the API communicates with the user-facing API of DECODE OpenCloud.
+It forwards the status updates to the user-facing API, and gets new jobs from it.

 ## Run locally
 1. Copy the `.env.example` file to a `.env` file to the root of the directory.